Green Line (CTA): Ashland branch

-Jackson Park branch
+East 63rd branch

-The Jackson Park branch continues south from the mainline between Calumet and Prairie Avenues, passing the old yard and inspection facilities at 61st Street in Washington Park.
+The East 63rd branch continues south from the mainline between Calumet and Prairie Avenues, passing the old yard and inspection facilities at 61st Street in Washington Park.
 South of here, the route curves east over 63rd Street and follows it to the current terminal at Cottage Grove/63rd in Woodlawn.
 Prior to 1994, the Jackson Park branch of the Green Line once terminated at University/63rd and before that, at Stony Island/63rd from 1893 until 1982.
 In addition to losing the University/63rd station, the Jackson Park branch also lost the 61st Street station and the 58th Street station in 1994.

 Operating hours and headways

 The Green Line operates weekdays from 4 a.m. to 1 a.m., and Saturdays and Sundays from 5 a.m. to 1 a.m.
-On the trunk of the Green Line between Harlem/Lake and Garfield, trains run on a minimum headway of 15 minutes, decreasing to as few as 7–8 minutes during weekday rush hours.
-Headways are doubled on the Ashland/63rd and Cottage Grove branches.
+Between Harlem/Lake and Garfield, trains run on a minimum headway of 12 minutes, decreasing to as few as 10 minutes during weekday rush hours.
+Headways are doubled on the branches to Ashland/63rd and Cottage Grove.

 Rolling stock

 The Green Line is operated with the Bombardier-built 5000-series railcars.
-The 5000-series cars officially began running on the Green Line on July 1, 2012 after the Pink Line became fully equipped with the new cars.
+The 5000-series cars officially began running on the Green Line on July 1, 2012, after the Pink Line became fully equipped with the new cars.
 As additional 5000-series cars were assigned to the Green Line, the remaining 2400-series cars were reassigned to the Red, Purple and Orange Lines to finish their service lives.
 Occasionally, 2600-series and 3200-series railcars were used on the Green Line, though these were loaned from the Blue, Brown, and Orange Lines, and only when the Green Line was short on cars.

 With the 5000-series cars now completely equipping the Green Line fleet after the last of the 2400-series cars were reassigned in mid-May 2013, the borrowing of 2600-series cars and 3200-series cars is no longer necessary.
 The Green Line was the second line to be fully equipped with the 5000-series cars, following the Pink Line.
 Frequently, the Green and Pink Lines borrow each other's cars when either line is short on cars.
 Trains operate using six cars full time as of 2020.